avirajs/KNW-Final-Sprint/README.md

 # KNW Robot Design Challenge: The Search for Life on Zoltan

-Ryan Reynolds, Carter Koehler, Patrick Yienger, Avi Sinha, Jamie Paterson, Matthew Lee

-## Introductions

-**Our Team:** Team of SMU engineering students that hail from different backgrounds.

-**The Problem** : The potential for the discovery of extraterrestrial life in our solar system.

-## Our Task

 **Autonomous Robot Rover**

 All of the rover functions will fall under the categories of software and hardware.

 - Navigation
 - Sensors

-**Bridge**

-- Support

 ## Software: Object Oriented Design